 IT Outage Communication Best Practices

-According to a 2016 survey from the Hartford, 36% of businesses surveyed have been unable to meet a client need due to an interruption in their operations.
+According to a survey from The Hartford, 36 percent of businesses surveyed have been unable to meet a client need due to an interruption in their operations.
 Additionally, the average cost of downtime comes in at $163,674 per hour.
 Clearly, these statistics represent the importance of driving down recovery times and costs.
 What these statistics don’t show however is the importance of effective incident communication practices and technologies in driving down response time.

 Not all IT departments handle incidents similarly.
 The differences in how IT departments handle these situations account for why some IT teams are more successful than others.
 Some departments look at each incident as a way to learn how to improve for the future while others attempt to resolve each issue as quickly as possible and not look back.